siramsay/100-days-of-code-R3/README.md

 # Round 3 - 5 /  100 Days Of Code - Log
 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
-I wanted to use this repo to track my progress my registering my work as a commit.
+I wanted to use this repo to track my progress and in time add links to other repositories as I make them public or push them from local.

 \